 Drink fluids frequently.

 Avoid exercising at height hours of warmth or exercising in an air-conditioned gym.
-If you’re traveling to a warmer climate, whether or not within the summer or wintry weather, allow your frame to get acclimatized by using slowly increasing your interest.
-If you are completing an athletic occasion throughout the day and also you usually train at some stage in the early morning or night, you should additionally acclimatize your frame to the noon warmness.
+If you’re traveling to a warmer climate, whether or not within the summer or wintry weather, allow your frame to get acclimatized by slowly increasing your interest.
+Suppose you are completing an athletic occasion throughout the day and train at some stage in the early morning or night.
+In that case, you should acclimate your frame to the noon warmness.